 - This sum, minus recall, is to compare the cost of 5500 billion warming Stern Review thus seem ridiculous

-- A comparison to the evolution of global GDP would be appropriate (see *)
+- A comparison to the evolution of world GDP would be useful (see *)

-- Oil is indeed the backbone of the global economy, not to mention the indirect wealth.
+- Oil is indeed the spearhead of the global economy, not to mention indirect wealth.

-* No taxes or derivative is considered on this curve, much less wealth (as GDP) that allowed to create these barrels.
+* No tax or derivative product is taken into account on this curve, let alone the wealth (in the sense of GDP) that these barrels of oil have allowed to create.

 It would be very risky and daring to embark on a correction calculation of wealth creation oil according to the criterion of GDP.

-Indeed; the data are too widely variables taking into account the evolution in time (currently set oil GDP over a $ there 30 years) and the global nature (geographical diversity) of these data.
+Indeed; the data being largely too variable taking into account the evolution over time (an oil dollar currently creates more GDP than 30 years ago) and the global nature (geographic diversity) of these data.

-Furthermore it is very difficult to estimate the global GDP before 1950 (at least we did not find, help would be welcome).
+Moreover, it is very difficult to estimate world GDP before 1950 (at least we did not find it, help would be welcome).